31 Fence Ideas for Privacy, Boundaries, & Unique Designs

 11. Spaced Picket Fence with Arch Top Gate

 This older house, presumably downtown in some quaint city, has taken the classic white spaced picket fence up a notch.
 The addition of a tall, arch top gate where vines can grow looks fantastic, especially with the scallop dog ear gate.
+You can get really ornate gate latch types to show off as well as decorative hinges.

 12. Hewn Log & Branch Fence